Tax · News brief

 What qualifies

-Real property improvements (facility renovations, building additions) generally do not qualify for Section 179, though some qualified improvement property may qualify for bonus depreciation separately.
+Real-property improvements (facility renovations, building additions) generally do not qualify for Section 179, though some qualified improvement property may qualify for bonus depreciation separately.
+The SUV cap moved to $32,000 for 2026 — relevant for operators buying SUVs above 6,000 lbs GVWR for crew transport or executive use.

 Talk to your accountant before year-end if you are planning equipment purchases.
-The interaction of Section 179, bonus depreciation, and business income limits requires fact-specific analysis, and timing a purchase into 2026 versus 2027 may make a meaningful difference in which year you capture the benefit.
+The interaction of Section 179, bonus depreciation, business income limits, and OBBBA effective dates is fact-specific, and the timing of a purchase into 2026 versus 2027 can shift which year you capture the benefit.

 Newsletter